 - Submission of official transcripts from all colleges and universities attended, even if a degree was not earned.

-- Submission of an essay or college-level paper that demonstrates the student's ability to organize ideas, research a topic, and write in an academic style.
-The essay must be typewritten, well documented and include a bibliography.
+- A writing sample that is representative of the applicant’s degree program and academic interests.
+Submission of an essay or college-level paper that demonstrates the student's ability to organize ideas, research a topic, and write in an academic style.
+The essay must be well documented and include a list of scholarly sources that adheres to style guide of the applicant’s choice.

 - Submission of a video of the candidate teaching a class or conducting a rehearsal (one of these options is preferred), or a live or video audition on the applicant's principal instrument.
 The teaching video may be sent as a DVD or submitted via YouTube link (email to firstname.lastname@example.org).